 Several factors can contribute to the development of low blood pressure.
 Some common causes include:

-Understanding the underlying causes of low blood pressure is essential for determining the appropriate course of treatment and management.
+Understanding the underlying causes of low blood pressure is crucial for determining the most effective course of treatment and management.

 Several factors can increase an individual's likelihood of developing low blood pressure: